 Staff Writer Rachael Medina

-Rachael Medina is the staff writer and content manager for California.com.
-She was born and raised just outside the Mojave Desert in Southern California and moved to the redwood forests of Humboldt C…See full bio
+Rachael Medina is the senior content writer and operations manager for California.com.
+She was born and raised just outside the Mojave Desert in Southern California and moved to the redwood forests o…See full bio

 I was even reluctant to try highly Instagrammed flavored waters because of their hype—and, as a fan of bold flavors, most of them weren't for me.
 Unfortunately, this meant I was continuously reaching for other less healthy beverages and was stuck in a cycle of feeling guilty about what I was putting in my body and rationalizing my bad, sugar-filled decisions.
-To make things worse, thanks to an endless supply of Coke in the office, I have recently adopted a not-so-healthy soda obsession.
-The noise of cracking open a can sends a refreshing tingle down my spine, and the fizzy bubbles that slightly tickle my lips instantly put me in a better mood—so much so that I’ve started referring to soda as “happy juice”.
-Embarrassing, I know, but the stress is real, y’all.)
+To make things worse, thanks to an endless supply of Coke in the office, I adopted a not-so-healthy soda obsession.
+The noise of cracking open a can sends a refreshing tingle down my spine, and the fizzy bubbles that slightly tickle my lips instantly put me in a better mood—so much so that I’ve started referring to soda as “happy juice.”
+(Embarrassing, I know, but the stress is real, y’all.)
 So needless to say, I was apprehensive to try the retro soda–inspired Olipop, but I was also cautiously optimistic about the idea of a healthy and tasty soda alternative.
 Now, more than a year after my first sip, boy, am I glad I gave it a shot.

 So, all you really need to know about Olipop is: I ship it.
 And now the company does, too—to all of the contiguous states nationwide—so grab a can for yourself and one for each of your vegan, gluten-free, health-conscious, and Paleo friends.